LuWroblewski/TemperatureMonitorESP32/README.md

 # TemperatureMonitorESP32

-Using an ESP32 to monitor temperature and humidity in the room.

-Full code in one folder here :)
+Full code in one file here :)